Mountain Lion Spotted in Dallas County: TPWD Confirms

 The latest news from around North Texas.

+"I thought it was a bobcat at first but then I was like, 'Man, that is way too big to be a bobcat,'" Higgins said.

-Biologists suspect this mountain lion is most likely a transient juvenile male that is just passing through as it searches for a "home range, a place where it can establish itself."
+Biologists said they suspect this mountain lion is most likely a transient juvenile male that is just passing through as it searches for a "home range, a place where it can establish itself."

 "One key thing to keep in mind is mountain lions are a component of the natural landscape in many parts of Texas, and unless they are in what we would consider a no-tolerance zone such as near a school, or if the lion exhibited threatening behavior, then there’s really no action they would consider taking," Megan Radke with TPWD said in a statement.